Nnevalti/push_swap/README.md

 ## Options:

 > **-r, --range RANGE_LIST** <br>
 > Use a custom RANGE_LIST to test.
-The RANGE_LIST must be a string of digits. ex: "1 2 3"
+RANGE_LIST must be a string of digits. ex: "1 2 3"
 >
 > **-n, --nb-test NB_TEST** <br>
 > Test each range NB_TEST times.